moazzamalirind/GCD_BugFlowExperiment/README.md

 _________________________________________________________________________________________________
-## Bugs Buy Steady Releases from Hydropower Producers to Encourage more Synergistic Reservoir Management
+## Bugs Buy Steady Releases from Hydropower Producers to Reduce Hydropeaking Ecosystem Conflict
 _________________________________________________________________________________________________

 This study is part of my M.S. degree in Civil and Environmental Engineering at **Utah State University, Utah, USA**